lennarx/EventTicketingSystem/README.md

 ## 🔍 Observations

-- You can mix services with raw RabbitMQ and MassTransit as long as message contracts are consistent
+- Services can mix raw RabbitMQ and MassTransit as long as contracts are consistent
-- Events follow a shared DTO contract in the `Shared/` project
+- Shared message contracts live in the `Shared/` project
-- GraphQL is used selectively (e.g., in Tickets)
+- GraphQL is selectively used (e.g., in Tickets)
-- Each microservice can be scaled and deployed independently
+- Each service can be deployed and scaled independently
+- CI/CD flow ensures consistent image publishing to Docker Hub

 ---

-## 🚀 Next Steps
+## 🧩 Next Steps

 - Add Outbox Pattern to ensure event delivery consistency
 - Add Distributed Tracing (OpenTelemetry)
-- Health checks + readiness probes for container orchestration
+- Health checks + readiness probes for orchestration
 - Saga tracking dashboard (e.g., Automatonymous + MongoDB)

----

-**Feel free to fork, extend, or contribute.** Built to be modular, testable, and production-ready. 🔥